jobsort/jobsort/leetcode/best-time-to-buy-and-sell-stock-ii.md

----
-name: "Best Time to Buy and Sell Stock II"
-title: "LeetCode Best Time to Buy and Sell Stock II Solution"
-description: "Solution for you are given an array prices where prices[i] is the price of a given stock on the ith day.
-Find the maximum profit you can achieve.
-You may complete as many transactions as you like (i.e., buy one and sell one share of the stock multiple times).
-Note: You may not engage in multiple transactions simultaneously (i.e., you must sell the stock before you buy again)."
-published: "2021-08-25 PDT"
-modified: "2021-08-25 PDT"
----

 # Best Time to Buy and Sell Stock II Problem & Solution

 You are given an array prices where `prices[i]` is the price of a given stock on the `i`th day.